prideout/camera_demo/README.md

 # TODO for Orbit mode

-- implement strafing (translates the orbit_pivot too)
+- fix sudden jump. repro:
+    - orbit mode, zoom in by a quite a bit and strafe over to the right mountain
+    - pan in very short bursts downward every so slightly, note the jump that goes UP
 - interpolate_frame for orbit mode

-# Longer term ideas
+# TODO

+- Ideas for par_camera_controller
     - Multi-touch support, especially for zoom.
+    - Double-tap to focus.
+    - First person mode (sketchfab has this).

+- Create par_camera_animator.h
+    - Time-aware utility class.
-- Momentum for panning
+    - Provides momentum for panning.
-    - Also, sudden movements should be smoothed.
+    - Sudden movements should be smoothed.
-    - This could be a time-aware utility class (par_camera_animator)
-        - parca_grab_begin, parca_grab_end, parca_grab_begin, parca_zoom, parca_tick)
+    - parca_grab_begin, parca_grab_end, parca_grab_begin, parca_zoom, parca_tick.
-- Double-tap to refocus (might be a parca feature)
-- First person mode (sketchfab has this)
+    - does not depend on par_camera_control, uses callbacks instead.

+- Demo ideas
     - Demonstrate precision crosshairs for deep zoom, similar to my old blog post.
-- Make a demo that has a "view cube" as seen in tinkercad.
+    - Implement a view cube as seen in tinkercad.
 See `ImGuizmo` for inspiration.